 Both in treatment and outside of it, support groups are readily available to those who are in recovery from drinking or abusing drugs.
 These groups are designed to help participants establish a connection with one another in an effort to grow in their recovery.
 Support groups like AA and NA support this partnership by encouraging participants to share their experiences, listen to the experiences of one another, and lift each other up throughout their recoveries.

-Benefits of Addiction Group Therapy in Lexington
+Benefits of Group Addiction Therapy

-Our addiction group therapy in Lexington, KY is multi-faceted and always led by one or more trained, experienced, and compassionate professionals.
+Our group addiction therapy in Lexington, KY is multi-faceted and always led by one or more trained, experienced, and compassionate professionals.
 We pride ourselves on being able to offer several different group therapy approaches that can positively change the lives of those who need it most.

-When participating in group therapy, patients who put forth effort and dedication to their recovery can benefit in a number of various ways.
+When participating in group addiction therapy, patients who put forth effort and dedication to their recovery can benefit in a number of various ways.
 The very first benefit that patients receive from participating in our group therapy in Lexington, KY is the support from others in the group.
 Conducted amongst others who are also in recovery, addiction group therapy can offer everyone the opportunity to build strong relationships with one another, lean on each other as needed, and champion one another when success is achieved.
 Making attempts to get sober and stay sober without the help or support of others is nearly impossible, which is why group therapy is viewed as a vital part of a person’s addiction treatment.

 Additional benefits of addiction group therapy can include: